telosnetwork/telos-docs/docs/learn/crosschain_guide/delphi-oracle-bridge.md

 ## HOW IT WORKS

-Your contract will need to make a call to the `request(uint callId, string calldata pair, uint limit, uint callback_gas, address callback_address)` function of the DelphiOracleBridge and you will need to implement a `receiveDatapoints()` callback function in the same or another contract.
+Your contract will need to make a call to the `request(uint callId, string calldata pair, uint limit, uint callback_gas, address callback_address)` function of the DelphiOracleBridge and you will need to implement a `receiveDatapoints(uint callId, Datapoint[] calldata datapoints)` callback function in the same or another contract.
 Refer to the **Make a request** section below.

 The method we use is similar to Chainlink's Direct funding method.
 You must directly fund consuming contracts with TLOS tokens before they request datapoints.

-The `callback_gas` variable contains the maximum gas units you estimate will be needed to call your `receiveDatapoints()` callback function in your own smart contract (ie: 50000).
+The `callback_gas` variable contains the maximum gas units you estimate will be needed to call your `receiveDatapoints(uint callId, Datapoint[] calldata datapoints)` callback function in your own smart contract (ie: 50000).
 This is the maximum amount of gas that will be spent by the bridge when calling your contract.

 ### Note on transaction costs.